How to find hope in the face of the climate crisis | DW | 18.02.2022

 My advice [for staying optimistic] is to look at the history of ecosystems on the verge of collapse — they have consistently bounced back; they are resilient.
 We can learn from the massive knowledge that has been accumulated over the years about these insect systems."
 Esther Ngumbi, entomologist at the University of Illinois

-'Sometimes I swing between pessimism and very cautious optimism' — climate change economist Alaa Al Khourdajie
+'Sometimes I swing between pessimism and very cautious optimism,' says climate change economist Alaa Al Khourdajie

 "One thing that really keeps me hopeful is the sense of a collective movement to deal with climate change.
 It's happening everywhere on every single level: individuals, school kids, university students, employees, and businesses.
 Many of the scientists that work for institutions like the IPCC, they do that voluntarily and in the face of the pandemic, everyone kept going.